Zowe-Java-SDK/zowe-client-java-sdk-examples/README.md

 This project provides code examples to show the usage of Zowe Client Java SDK library.
 The [Zowe Client Java SDK](https://github.com/zowe/zowe-client-java-sdk) is a subproject of Zowe, focusing on modernizing mainframe experience.
 Zowe is a project hosted by the Open Mainframe Project, a Linux Foundation project.

-This SDK lets you leverage the underlying z/OSMF REST APIs on a z/OS system to build applications that interface with your z/OS instance.
+Zowe Java SDK lets you leverage the underlying z/OSMF REST APIs on a z/OS system to build client (Windows, Linux, macOS, etc) applications that interface with your z/OS instance.

 Class names providing prebuilt API services: